96boards/projects/home_surveillance/part-5/README.md

 ```shell
 $ sudo python home_surveillance.py
 ```
-Rremote stream can be seen by navigating to Router's public IP.
+Remote stream can be seen by navigating to Router's public IP.